Caching

 - Soft delete notifications (to know the document was active before deletion)

-Advanced: Properties Required for Remove
+Advanced: Required Fields for Cache Invalidation

 The Problem